The Italian Ministry of Economic Development Indicates that Participation in the Unitary Patent System is now a Priority for Italy

 The proposals for a European Patent with Unitary Effect (or Unitary Patent) and associated Unified Patent Court are proceeding under the European Union 's (EU 's) so-called Enhanced Cooperation procedure by means of which a group of member states can proceed without others.
 Italy is one of four member states (along with Croatia, Spain and Poland) that are currently not participating.

 On 13 May 2015 the Italian Ministry of Economic Development indicated that participation in the Unitary Patent system is now a priority for Italy.
-The official post in Italian can be found here.

 It is believed that this change of heart in Italy follows the Court of Justice of the EU 's dismissal of the Spanish Challenges to the Unitary Patent.
 Our news item on this matter can be found here.